 Vehicle entries to Lake Erie Metropark have hovered between 156,000 and 221,000 since 2009, fluctuating through the years but experiencing a slight decline overall.
-Weather often plays a role in attendance to the park; activity areas greatly affected by weather are the trails, nature center and golf course.
+Weather often plays a role in attendance to the park; activity areas greatly affected by weather are the trails, Marshlands Museum, golf course, and the Great Wave Pool.
 This may explain the dip in attendance visible in 2014.

-Consolidation of statistical information is needed to better assess vehicle entries, park users, event attendance, event participants and activity participation within the park.
-This information will help with marketing of events, activities and future analysis of the park.
+Consolidation of statistical information is needed to better assess vehicle entries, park users, event attendance, event participants, and activity participation within the park.
+This information will help with marketing of events, activities, and future analysis of the park.